MaxAndrewNZ/detection/detection_yolo/README.md

 # ROS Yolo Detection

-The package subscribes to an RGB and Depth stream and outputs an array of detections.
+The package subscribes to an RGB and Depth stream and outputs an array of detections using YOLO.

 ## Dependencies